 The Trust utilizes the simplified approach to measure ECL under IFRS 9, which requires the Trust to recognize a lifetime ECL allowance on all receivables at each reporting date.
-The carrying value of amounts receivable is reduced through the use of an allowance account, and the amount of the loss is recognized in the statements of (loss)/income and comprehensive (loss)/income within property operating expenses.
+The carrying value of amounts receivable is reduced through the use of an allowance account, and the amount of the loss is recognized in the statements of income/(loss) and comprehensive income/(loss) within property operating expenses.
 When a receivable balance is considered uncollectible, it is written off against the allowance for doubtful accounts.
-Subsequent recoveries of amounts previously written off are credited against operating expenses in the statements of (loss)/income and comprehensive (loss)/income and comprehensive (loss)/income and comprehensive operating expenses in the statements of (loss)/income and comprehensive (loss)/income.
+Subsequent recoveries of amounts previously written off are credited against operating expenses in the statements of income/(loss) and comprehensive income/(loss).